tus/tus-resumable-upload-protocol/protocol.md

 Upload-Concat: final;/files/a /files/b
 ```

-### Client Tag
+### Upload Tag

 With this extension, Clients can provide a Tag for an upload - with which they
 can later retrieve the URL for the created resource.

-This allows Clients to resume an upload initiated through the [Creation With Upload](#creation-with-upload)
+This allows Clients to resume an upload they initiated, but for which they did
-or [Creation](#creation) extensions for which they did not receive the response with
+not receive the response with the newly created resource's URL (for example
-the newly created resource's URL (for example due to a broken connection).
+due to a broken connection).

-If the Server supports this extension, it MUST add `client-tag` to the `Tus-Extension`
+If the Server supports this extension, it MUST add `upload-tag` to the `Tus-Extension`
 header.

-To initiate an upload with Client Tag, Clients MUST include an `Upload-Tag`
+To initiate an upload with Upload Tag, Clients MUST include an `Upload-Tag`
 header with the initial `POST` request (as specified in the [Creation](#creation) and
 [Creation With Upload](#creation-with-upload) extensions) made to the Upload URL.

 Clients can then send a `HEAD` request with the same `Upload-Tag` header to the
-Upload URL, which - upon success - MUST respond with the `200 OK` or `204 No Content`
+Upload Creation URL, which - upon success - MUST respond with the `200 OK` or `204 No Content`
-status, and the resource's URL in the response's `Location` header.
+status, the resource's URL in the response's `Location` header and all other headers

-A successful response MUST also contain the `Tus-Version` header.
-An `Upload-Offset` header
-that indicates how many bytes have already been received by the server MAY also be returned.
+that a [`HEAD`](#head) request to the upload's Upload URL would also return.

 Clients can then use the returned `Location` to resume the upload.